antongorshkov/sanmateo.love/_pages/everyday.md

 - [Don Luis Panes](https://www.instagram.com/donluispanes/) - Gluten Free bakery with excellent bread.
 - [EcoPlaza](https://goo.gl/maps/WeaCct9fgQo88AZf6) - Nice plaza with many eco-friendly stores and a couple of restaurants
 - [Cúrcuma](https://goo.gl/maps/AbvoJJn24YYMiNo2A) - for all your spices needs, almost everything here you'll need, though a bit pricey.
 - [El Tramito a Granel Escazu](https://g.page/tramito?share) - assortment of spices, salts, grains and everything you need to cook, bake, season and even eat at once is overwhelming.
 Great for buying things in bulk.
+They also do deliveries though "encomienda" on the buses.

 ## Farmers Markets aka Feria del Agricultor